Hegselmann--Krause model with environmental noise: Hegselmann--Krause model

 Finally, we introduce general \(L^p\)-spaces, which will serve as the solution space for the SPDEs~\eqref{eq: hk_spde} and \eqref{eq: regularised_hk_spde}.
 For a Banach space \((Z, \norm{\cdot}_{Z})\), some filtration \((\cF_t)_{t\geq0}\), \(1 \le p \le \infty\) and \(0 \le s <t \le T\) we denote by \(S^p_{\cF}([s,t];Z )\) the set of \(Z\)-valued \((\mathcal{F}_t)\)-adapted continuous processes \((X_u, u \in [s,t])\) such that

 is finite.
 Similar, \(L^p_{\cF}([s,t];Z)\) denotes the set of \(Z\)-valued predictable processes \((X_u, u \in [s,t])\) such that

 is finite.
-In most case \(Z\) will be the Bessel potential space \(\mathnormal{H}_p^n\), as it is mainly used by Krylov~\cite{krylov2010ito} in treating SPDEs.
+In most cases \(Z\) will be the Bessel potential space \(\mathnormal{H}_p^n\), as is mainly used by Krylov~\cite{krylov2010ito} in treating SPDEs.
 For a more detail introduction to the above function spaces we refer to \cite[Section~3]{Krylov1999AnAA}.